Living at Mansfield

 The twice-weekly formal second sitting of dinner is very popular and there are regular special dinners such as a Thanksgiving dinner.

 Mansfield occupies a very central location in Oxford, close to the libraries and shops, but in a quiet setting near the University Parks and the river Cherwell.

-The college site includes student accommodation, tutors’ rooms, offices, the chapel and dining hall, the libraries, a laundry room, common rooms, and other social facilities.
+The college site includes the Chapel Dining Hall, the Crypt Café Bar, the libraries, a laundry room, fellows’ offices, administrative offices, student common rooms, and other social facilities.
 Mansfield also shares excellent sports facilities with Merton College, including tennis and squash courts.